CarlosVitr/Api-QrCode/README.md

 ## Contributing

-wants to contribute give a <a href="https://github.com/CarlosVitr/Api-QrCode/pulls">Pull Request</a>
+Wants to contribute ?
+Give a <a href="https://github.com/CarlosVitr/Api-QrCode/pulls">Pull Request</a>

 ## Author